Editing digitized home movies on a vintage film projector.

 The goal isn’t to add flashy special effects but to make the viewing experience better.
 By trimming unnecessary parts, organizing clips logically, and making small adjustments to the sound and picture, you can create a final video that your family will want to watch over and over again.
 Let’s walk through a few simple techniques that will make a huge difference.

-Organize Your Footage
+Start by Organizing Your Footage

 Before you even think about making your first cut, take a moment to get organized.
 This is the single most important step to save yourself from future headaches.
 Start by creating a main folder on your computer for your project, like "Smith Family 1992."
 Inside that folder, create subfolders for your raw video transfer files, edited clips, music, and any photos you might want to add.